Inca (schooner): Lumber schooner

 Inca was active in the West Coast lumber trade.
 In 1907, she arrived in San Francisco with over a million board feet of lumber on board—1,100,000 board feet, according to a local report.
 Two examples of her lumber voyages follow:

 Inca arrived in Astoria, Oregon from Honolulu on July 19, 1910, after discharging ballast at Linnton.
 She was scheduled to load lumber at the Inman Paulsen mills for New Zealand.

+Dismasting

 According to Gordon R. Newell, Inca "left Eureka, California October 10, 1920, with a cargo of redwood lumber for Sydney, Australia and was dismasted in the South Pacific.
 She was abandoned on December 7 by all hands except two men who volunteered to remain on board.
 The captain, his wife and the other 10 men of the crew set out in the boats and were sighted by the steamship Cosmos, which towed the Inca to Sydney, where she arrived December 18, discharged her cargo and was subsequently hulked."